Tessa left her home country for Lesotho in 1973. Since then, she has travelled extensively and has no plans to stop.

-Geographically, Seville—a city with a Moorish heritage—is in the west, while Malaga and Granada are in the east.
+Geographically, Seville—a city with a Moorish (Mudejar) heritage—is in the west, while Malaga and Granada are in the east.
 Cordoba is situated to the north.
-Part of the TV series Game of Thrones was filmed in Seville.
+The Alcázar of Seville was used in the TV series Game of Thrones.

 Many pensioners and retirees find their way to Olvera and, consequently, there is a sizeable English community in the village.
 There are also those who work in other areas, sometimes spending weeks in other countries, then returning to Olvera for weekends.
 Others have bought holiday homes in the village/town and rent them from about £75/$100 to about £300/$450 per month to holiday-makers.

 This little town has spectacular views.
 It doesn't matter where you stand; there's a view.
 Having watched the TV series A Place in the Sun and knowing how important views are to some people, I could easily recommend it on that criterion alone.

 It is excessively hot and the town closes down for a few hours in the early afternoon.
 Siesta!
 Supper is late - about ten in the evening.
 There are many taverns around town which provide food and drink for those who don't wish to prepare their own food.